Home

 The perfume used in a person's shampoo, skin lotions, laundry detergent or fabric softener could be strong enough to cause a reaction.
 If possible, advising the person before a meeting of your allergy may help.

-In a work setting, there are more intimate contacts with people every day, so talking with coworkers and bosses about the allergy and educating people at work can help to tone down the offending scents.
+In a work setting, there are more intimate contacts with people every day, so talking with coworkers and bosses about your allergy and educating people at work can help to tone down the offending scents.

 Both my husband and I have been sensitive to fragrance for a long time.
 We have noticed that some people can get defensive when you speak to them about your fragrance allergy.